wingify/readme-central/docs/Concepts/wip-rd-event-batching-copy.md

    This option specifies the maximum number of events that will be batched together in a single network request.
 Events accumulate in the queue until this number is reached.
 2. **Request Time Interval (requestTimeInterval):**\
    This option sets the time interval (in seconds) after which the events in the queue are dispatched to the VWO server.
 The timer begins when the first event is added to the queue.
+3. **Flush Callback (flushCallback):**\
+   This option allows you to specify a callback function that will be executed after events are flushed to the VWO servers.
+The callback receives two parameters:
+   1. error: If an error occurs during the flush.
+   2. events: The events that were successfully flushed.

 ```javascript
 const vwoClient = await init({